Are you further along in your pregnancy? Are you finding it hard to sleep?

 - It is bulky.

-We totally get it — you don’t want to spend a ton on a pillow you’re only going to use for a few months.
+We get it -- you don’t want to spend a ton on a pillow you’re only going to use for a few months.
 Typically, your cheapest option will be to buy a simple wedge.
 But if you’re looking for full-body support, you’re most likely to find affordability based on the filler you choose.

-It is possible to get quality and affordability?
+Is it possible to get quality and affordability?
 With this pregnancy pillow, you don’t have to compromise.

 The C shape offers you the same custom support as some of the more expensive pillows on the market, and you don’t even have to worry about sensitivities since it is crafted with hypoallergenic materials.
 It is made of 100 percent polyester.